Can Root canal treatment be painless?

 1. Local Anesthesia:

-The cornerstone of pain management during a root canal is the administration of local anesthesia.
-This numbs the tooth and the surrounding area, ensuring that the patient doesn’t feel any pain during the procedure.
+The foundation of pain control is local anesthesia for root canal.
+It completely numbs the tooth and surrounding tissues, ensuring that patients do not feel pain during the procedure.

 2. Modern Techniques: